Ohio State vs. Maryland NCAA Football Odds, Plays and Insights | October 9, 2021

 - When Maryland records more than 21.2 points, it is 3-0 against the spread and 3-0 overall.

-- When Maryland totals more than 398.0 yards, the team is 3-1 against the spread and 4-0 overall.
+- In games that Maryland amasses over 398.0 yards, the team is 3-1 against the spread and 4-0 overall.

-- This year the Terrapins have turned the ball over 10 times, one more than the Buckeyes' takeaways (9).
+- This season the Terrapins have turned the ball over 10 times, one more than the Buckeyes' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.